instaclustr/terraform-provider-instaclustr/README.md

 ## Configuration
 ### Resources
-### Resource:  `instaclustr_cluster`
+### Resource:  `instaclustr_cluster` and Data Source `instaclustr_cluster_credentials`
-A resource for managing clusters on Instaclustr Managed Platform.
+Resources for managing clusters on Instaclustr Managed Platform.
 A cluster contains a base application and several add-ons.
+Cluster credentials is a read-only data source used to get the password and certifcate download link of a cluster.

 #### Properties
+`instaclustr_cluster`

 Property | Description | Default
 ---------|-------------|--------
 cluster_name|The name of new cluster.
 May contain a combination of letters, numbers and underscores with a maximum length of 32 characters.|Required